AlibabaCloudDocs/ecs/intl.en-US/Pricing/Change the billing method/Change the billing method for network usage.md

 ---
-keyword: [Alibaba Cloud, ECS, billing method for network usage, change the billing method for network usage, public bandwidth, pay-by-traffic, change from pay-by-bandwidth to pay-by-traffic, change from pay-by-traffic to pay-by-bandwidth]
+keyword: [Alibaba Cloud, ECS, billing method for network usage, change the billing method for network usage, pay-by-bandwidth, pay-by-traffic, change from pay-by-bandwidth to pay-by-traffic, change from pay-by-traffic to pay-by-bandwidth]
 ---

 # Change the billing method for network usage